Search Results for: the lion and the unicorn

 • READ ‘The Freedom of the Press‘, Orwell’s proposed introduction to Animal Farm

-We hope teachers will find the Orwell Youth Prize programme a valuable way of introducing students to writing independently, as well as Orwell’s own work.
+We hope teachers will find the Orwell Youth Prize a valuable way of introducing students to writing independently, as well as Orwell’s own work.
 But there are many other ways of using Orwell in the classroom.

-Whatever your subject – politics, English, history, citizenship, drama to name but a few – whatever the age group – the Orwell Foundation website also has a wealth of additional resources about Orwell and his work These are available free to everyone, regardless of whether you or your school are currently involved with the Youth Prize.
+Whatever your subject – politics, English, history, citizenship, drama to name but a few – whatever the age group – the Orwell Foundation website also has a wealth of resources about Orwell and his work.
+Over the year’s, we’ve also produced a range of resources to accompany our Youth Prize themes.
+These are available free to everyone.

 Our resources include works by George Orwell, works about George Orwell and video of events run by the Orwell Prize on politics and literature.
 Below we provide a useful guide to material that might be of particular interest in the classroom; much more is available through the publishers of Orwell, Penguin and Harvill Secker, and the works below are reproduced under copyright of them and the Orwell Estate and with their kind permission.